bromarfaris/Responsive-Web-Design/README.md

 2. Open the HTML files in a web browser to view the projects.
 3. Review the code in the HTML and CSS files to understand the structure and styling.

-Feel free to customize, modify, or expand upon these projects as part of your learning journey.
+Feel free to customize, modify, or expand upon these projects.

 ## Project Files